Clarksburg Historical Society, Inc.

 Shortly before I was born in 1951, my grandmother moved into the farmhouse into the upstairs apartment which previously housed the Glazes.
 It consisted of two rooms with a small kitchen area.
 My uncle and parents had the other two bedrooms.
 My brother had to sleep in a sitting alcove at the top of the stairs and I had to share my parent’s bedroom.
 The lower level of the farmhouse had a large kitchen with a pantry, dining room, living room, and a central hallway with a staircase.
 There were no closets or bathrooms.
 There was a large front and back porch and a side porch with a stairway to the upstairs apartment.
 Although there was a narrow stairway from the kitchen to the apartment, the outdoor entry was added to the house after the upper rooms were configured to create an apartment.

 Both of my parents worked extremely hard in the hopes that one day they would be able to build a modern house.
-The old farm house had no plumbing or heat.
+The old farmhouse had no plumbing or heat.
 The only water available was from a cold water line to the kitchen or from a hand pump outside.
 The kitchen and living rooms were heated by space heaters and the bedrooms upstairs were icy cold in the winter.
 Over the exterior wood clapboard siding, asphalt shingles were added.
 They provided a little insulation to a very cold house and created a covering that didn’t need to be painted.
-Although the farm house didn’t compare to the tidy, warm, and efficient homes many folks in the community were building, it had a lot of nice features such as a wide staircase, broad porches and large high-ceilinged rooms.
+Although the farmhouse didn’t compare to the tidy, warm, and efficient homes many folks in the community were building, it had a lot of nice features such as a wide staircase, broad porches, and large high-ceilinged rooms.
 Each room had a fancy fireplace with an elaborately carved mantel.
-The fireplaces, however were sealed off as they created more heat loss than they could actually provide.
+The fireplaces, however, were sealed off as they created more heat loss than they could provide.

-I particularly remember the children’s’ shows pf the 50’s and early 60’s such as Mickey Mouse Club, Howdy Doody, Beanie and Cecil, and my favorite, Captain Kangaroo.
-There were also some locally produced shows such as Pick Temple, a cowboy themed show where area children could go the station and actually appear on television.
+I particularly remember the children’s shows of the ’50s and early '60s such as Mickey Mouse Club, Howdy Doody, Beanie and Cecil, and my favorite, Captain Kangaroo.
+There were also some locally produced shows such as Pick Temple, a cowboy-themed show where area children could go to the station and actually appear on television.
 They sat in rows of seats called the peanut gallery and some were chosen to participate in on-air activities with Pick Temple.
 A few of my lucky classmates actually did that, which made the rest of us very envious.

 My parents were extremely active in the church and the community.
 Ora served as the church lay leader, Sunday school superintendent, and teacher.
 He also organized and led the youth fellowship, served on nearly every committee, and was either part of or in charge of nearly all church activities.
 He was PTA president at Clarksburg Elementary School for a term and volunteered at many school and community organizations.
 He was a member of the Lions Club and the Optimists Club.
 My mother was the church pianist, organist, director of both adult and youth choirs, taught Sunday school, and organized the musical programs for the children.
 She also provided a floral arrangement from her gardens for the sanctuary every Sunday, often searching the woods in the dead of winter for greenery and berries.
 She also helped my father with much of his school and community volunteer work.
 Every year, my parents organized the school’s Spring Fair plant sale, donating most of the plants and flowers from their own greenhouses and gardens.